- You can sell a home with a VA loan at any time.

 1. Existing Mortgage

-The majority of funds generated from the sale will first go toward the remaining mortgage balance on the home you sold.
+The majority of the funds generated from the sale will first be applied toward the remaining mortgage balance on the home you sold.
 In most cases, you should be able to pay that loan off, with some funds left over.

 2. Additional Loans and Liens

-If there are existing home equity loans or tax liens against the house you sold, this must be paid off by the sales proceeds.
+If there are existing home equity loans or tax liens against the house you sold, these must be paid off by the sales proceeds.
 These loans might include HELOCs or second mortgages.

 3. Transactions and Closing Costs